General-Purpose Models for the Chemical Sciences: LLMs and Beyond: The Shape and Structure of Chemical Data

 \subsubsection{Filtering}

-\glspl{gpm} are currently trained on very large datasets, enabled by the availability of ever-growing computational resources.\autocite{krizhevsky2012imagenet,kaplan2020scaling, hooker2020hardware, dotan2019value0laden} The Internet has been the primary source of dataset construction for \glspl{gpm}.
-While initially the focus was on training on maximally large datasets, empirical evidence has shown that smaller, higher-quality datasets can lead to better results.\autocite{gunasekar2023textbooks, marion2023less} For example, \textcite{shao2024deepseekmath0} filtered \modelname{CommonCrawl} for mathematical text using a combination of regular expressions and a custom, iteratively trained classification model\autocite{bojanowski2017enriching}.
+While initially the focus was on training on maximally large datasets---enabled by the availability of ever-growing computational resources.\autocite{krizhevsky2012imagenet,kaplan2020scaling, hooker2020hardware, dotan2019value0laden}---empirical evidence has shown that smaller, higher-quality datasets can lead to better results.\autocite{gunasekar2023textbooks, marion2023less} For example, \textcite{shao2024deepseekmath0} filtered \modelname{CommonCrawl} for mathematical text using a combination of regular expressions and a custom, iteratively trained classification model.
 An alternative approach was pursued by \textcite{thrush2024improving} who introduced a training-free framework.
-In this method, the pre-training text was chosen by measuring the correlation of each web-domain's perplexity (a metric that measures how well a language model predicts a sequence of text)---as scored by $90$ publicly-available \glspl{llm}---with downstream benchmark accuracy, keeping only the high-correlation domains.
+In this method, the pre-training text was chosen by measuring the correlation of each web-domain's perplexity (a metric that measures how well a language model predicts a sequence of text)---as scored by $90$ publicly-available \glspl{llm}---with downstream benchmark accuracy.

-In the chemical domain, \modelname{ChemPile}\autocite{mirza2025chempile0} is the only open-source, pre-training scale dataset, that underwent several filtering steps.
-For example, a large subset of the papers in \modelname{ChemPile-Paper} come from the \modelname{Europe PMC} dataset.
-To filter for chemistry papers, a custom classification model was trained from scratch using topic-labeled data from the \modelname{CAMEL}\autocite{li2023camel} dataset.
-To evaluate the accuracy of the model ($\text{F1-score}=0.77$), expert-annotated data was used.
+In the chemical domain, \modelname{ChemPile}\autocite{mirza2025chempile0} is an open-source, pre-training scale dataset that underwent several filtering steps.
+For example, a large subset of the papers in \modelname{ChemPile-Paper} comes from the \modelname{Europe PMC} dataset.\autocite{EuropePMC} To filter for chemistry papers, a custom classification model was trained from scratch using topic-labeled data from the \modelname{CAMEL}\autocite{li2023camel} dataset.
+To evaluate the accuracy of the model, expert-annotated data was used.